 Can I See At Least Three References?

 Call at least three previous clients and ask a series of questions.
 Your swimming pool contractor should be able to provide a large list of satisfied customers.
-If you have a swimming pool contractor who states that they have “hundreds of happy customers,” but who can’t give you three references from satisfied customers, you probably don’t want to hire them.
-Either they are exaggerating their experience or they do shoddy work.
+If you have a swimming pool contractor who states they have “hundreds of happy customers” but can’t give you three references from satisfied customers, you probably don’t want to hire them.
+Either they are exaggerating their experience, or they do shoddy work.